git4example/genai-fsx-workshop-on-eks-auto/content/300_replication/320_PerformanceTesting.md

 ::code[kubectl apply -f pod_performance.yaml]{language=bash showLineNumbers=false showCopyAction=true}

 :::alert{header="Important" type="info"}
 Check the status of the pod, wait until it is up and running, normally it takes upto 1 minute.
-If your pod remains in pending for longer and pod events shows message like below, this means that FSx Luster filesystem is yet to be created.
+If your pod remains in pending for longer and pod events shows message like below, this means that FSx Lustre filesystem is yet to be created.

 PVC `fsx-lustre-claim` should be in pending status, wait for upto 15 mins.
 Pod should transision to running once PVC `fsx-lustre-claim` is in bound status.